 with cartilage.
 In long bones, endochondral ossification is seen at the epiphyseal cartilage plate by formation of bone trabeculae on a frame work of unresorbed cartilage, by the action of osteoblasts.
 The trabeculae extend out from the epiphysis towards the diaphysis or shaft of the bone.
 The trabeculae and cartilage make up an intercellular calcified cartilage framework.
 The area of the bone containing this framework is the metaphysis or metaphyseal zone.
-Normal bone growth involves the resorption of intercellular calcified cartilage plate.
-Normal bone growth involves the resorption of the diaphyseal side of the epiphyseal cartilage plate.
+Normal bone growth involves the resorption of intercellular calcified cartilage matrix, which is left when the cartilage cells are released and disappear on the diaphyseal side of the epiphyseal cartilage plate.
 Normally a large percentage of this matrix is reabsorbed, leaving only a few spicules on which bone is deposited.
 The process of tubulation (or formation of the tube in a growing bone) is dependent on the peripheral and central resorption of metaphyseal bone and cartilage.
 Additional new bone is deposited only in the portion designed to become the cortex of the shaft (Guyton 1981).